 |

-as they are created or loaded in CONA.
-Numbers of deleted
+as they are created or loaded.

-terms are not re-used.
+titles/names are not re-used.

 ID.
 Homographs do not share the same term ID.